 Formal Representations of Moral Sentimentalism

-Altruistic and Spiteful Utilities (Submitted for Review) This essay bridges Harsanyi's Aggregation Theorem (1955, 1977) with Adam Smith moral sentiments, and makes use of the formalism to characterize altruism, spite and self-interest in line with contemporary work by Kitcher (2010).
+Altruistic and Spiteful Utilities (Under Review) This essay bridges Harsanyi's Aggregation Theorem (1955, 1977) with Adam Smith moral sentiments, and makes use of the formalism to characterize altruism, spite and self-interest in line with contemporary work by Kitcher (2010).
 This is a departure from the traditional understanding of Harsanyi's results as defining a utilitarian social welfare function.
 Instead, they here provide a formalization of Smith's tripartite distinction of other-directed attitudes.
 Furthermore, I will emphasize the importance of the recognition of unsocial passions like spite, and how this aspect of Smith's account makes Das Adam Smith Problem even harder to solve.

 Game Theory and Logic